splicemachine/splice-community-sample-code/tutorial-tensorflow/README.md

 # Code Structure

 ## Java
 com.splicemachine.tutorial.tensorflow.ModelDefinition.java - Contains the code for the stored procedures.
-All stored procedures builds a JSON object from the data in the tables and passes it into the python code.
+All stored procedures build a JSON object from the data in the tables and passes it into the python code.

 ## Python Scripts
 These are the python scripts used when building models.
 They are located under /resources/python

 * **Tensor-Demo.py**: This is the python script that contains the logic for creating the model and predicting the outcome
-* **Tensor-Demo.ipynb**: This is the same as the 'Tensor-Demo.py' except it is the notebook version of the script.

 ## Splice Machine Objects